SahilGogna/Ds-Algo/Foundation/readme.md

 178. Best Time to Buy and Sell Stocks - One Transaction Allowed
 179. Best Time to Buy and Sell Stocks - 2 (Infinite Transactions)
 180. Best Time to Buy and Sell Stocks with Transaction Fee and Infinite Transactions
+181. Best Time to Buy and Sell Stocks with Cool down - Infinite Transactions